hotmodelsactress.com

 She was nominated for the Golden Globe Award for Best Performance by an Actress in a Supporting Role in a Motion Picture for her role as Hedda Hopper in biographical drama movie Trumbo (2015).

-She was nominated for the Golden Globe Award for Best Performance by an Actress in a Motion Picture - Comedy or Musical for her role as Madame Mallory in comedy drama film The Hundred-Foot Journey (2014).
+She was nominated for the Golden Globe Awards for Best Performance by an Actress in a Motion Picture - Comedy or Musical for Calendar Girls (2003) as Chris Harper, The Hundred-Foot Journey (2014) as Madame Mallory, and The Leisure Seeker (2017) as Ella Spencer.

 She voiced Snickers in fantasy drama film The One and Only Ivan (2020).